LOYOLA UNIVERSITY CHICAGO

 INFS 247H Business Information Systems - Honors (3 Credit Hours)

-Restricted to SBA honors students.
 Focuses on using information technology to support business processes.
 The purpose and composition of information systems, the utilization of technology and hands-on experience in developing microcomputer business applications with productivity tools (Microsoft Excel and Access).
+Restricted to SBA honors students.

 Course equivalencies: INFS247/ISOM/MGSC247/ACINF247